harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 ## What is a Harness variable expression?

-Harness variable expressions refer to a value in Harness, such as an entity name or a configuration setting.
-At pipeline runtime, Harness evaluates any expressions present in the pipeline and replaces them with the resolved value.
+Harness variable expressions refer to variable values in Harness, such as entity names, configuration settings, custom variables, inputs/outputs, and more.
+At pipeline runtime, Harness evaluates any expressions present in the pipeline and replaces them with their resolved values.

 For example, the expression `<+pipeline.name>` resolves to name of the pipeline where you're using that expression.

 **Harness variables are powerful because they enable templatizing of configuration information, pipeline settings, values in scripts, and more.
 They also enable your pipelines to pass information between stages and settings.**

+Harness has many built-in variables and expressions, and you can [define custom variables](./add-a-variable.md) that you can reference with expressions.
+Custom variables can be broadly scoped (such as account-wide or project-wide variables) or narrowly scoped (such as a variable for a specific pipeline or stage).
+Custom variables can store values that you need to reuse across many entities, or they can help you configure a specific build, such as runtime flags and environment variables for certain build tools.

+Additionally, certain step types, such as [Run steps](/docs/continuous-integration/use-ci/run-step-settings.md) and [Shell Script steps](/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step), can utilize and produce input, environment, and output variables that you define in the step settings.
+You can also reference these with expressions.

 ## Expression usage

-Harness variables are declared as expressions using the expression delimiter `<+...>`, such as `<+pipeline.name>` or `<+secrets.getValue("someSecret")>`.
+To reference Harness variables, you use expressions consisting of the expression delimiter `<+...>` and a path to the referenced value, such as `<+pipeline.name>` or `<+secrets.getValue("SECRET_ID")>`.

+In addition to [Fixed Values and Runtime Inputs](../variables-and-expressions/runtime-inputs.md), you can use Harness expressions in many settings in pipelines and other entities, like connectors and triggers.

 <Tabs>
   <TabItem value="Visual" label="Visual">

-In the Pipeline Studio's Visual Editor, you can use the **Value type selector** to select **Expression**.
+In the Visual Editor, you can use the **Value type selector** to select **Expression**.

 ![](./static/runtime-inputs-03.png)

 Harness provides suggestions for built-in expressions as you type.
 You can manually trigger the suggestions by placing your cursor after `<+` and pressing `ctrl + space`.
+These suggestions don't represent all possible expressions.

 ![](./static/runtime-inputs-10.png)